mix/Dizzy/README.md

 ## Installation

-It's one file, so it's easiest to just drop it into your XCode project via a clone+copy or even a submodule reference (but if you're really hunkering for some kind of dependency manager support, then file an issue and let's work together on it!)
+It's one file, so it's easiest to just drop `DizzyActivityIndicatorView.swift` into your XCode project via a clone+copy or even a submodule reference (but if you're really hunkering for some kind of dependency manager support, then file an issue and let's work together on it!)

 ## Thanks